 As you can see, together, we made a simple Scratch game to learn the basics of Scratch coding, and we’ve introduced you to other sources for projects you can try with your child.

-If you are interested in having your future coder learn with a live teacher who can answer your child’s questions as they think them up, enroll your student in a beginner-friendly Scratch class with Create & Learn.
+If you are interested in having your future coder learn with a live teacher who can answer your child’s questions as they think them up and guide them along their learning path successfully, enroll your student in a beginner-friendly Scratch class with Create & Learn.

 Or if your student already has some previous Scratch coding experience, join our fun Pokemon game building class!